yannickvr/aws-free-tier-stack/README.md

 - Press `Create Stack`
 - ***You will get an email on the email address(ses) entered.
 Make sure to accept the subscription, or alerts will not be sent!***

-## Contents
+## Features

-These services are configured.

-### SNS Topic

 - SNS Topic with a list of email subscribers that get alarms and notifications

-### AWS Budgets
+- AWS Budgets
     - Sends alarms when a pre-set daily, weekly or monthly budget is passed.
         - Currently just a daily amount configured

-### Root User Alarms
+- Root User Alarms
     -  Send a notice every 24 hours if root user..
         - does not have MFA configured
         - access keys are set
     - (In Progress) Send a notice whenever the root user is used
         - This is already in the code as Eventbridge Event, but also requires CloudTrail to be configured

-### (TBD) CloudTrail
+- (In Progress) CloudTrail
     - Creates a CloudTrail-trail
     - Monitors if there are more than 1 trails in (any) region

+## FAQ

+- Q: Why is this called the "aws free tier" stack?
+I dont see anything to do with the free tier
+  A: Because this stack aims to solve some issues that people have that rely on the free tier, and are new users to AWS.
+It monitors some basic security features and sets up some basic cost monitoring.
+On online platforms there are many first time users who's accounts are compromised or accidentally run something that they can't afford.
+This stack should help reduce the blast radius.

+- Q: Why are you using CloudFormation and not CDK, Terraform or something else?
+  A: Because CloudFormation has the best new-user experience.
+Just click the link and follow the wizard.
+As this stack is created for new users, this is the best solution

+- Q: I've got some ideas, can I help
+  A: Yes!
+Feel free to open an issue or a PR